paulcockrell/tagc-website/src/pages/reports/index.md

 ---
 # **Tayside Airgun Club Reopening Plan**

-The club will open in a limited capacity on Saturday 6th June 2020 below is a list of conditions for shooting until further notice.
+The club will open in a limited capacity on Saturday 6th June 2020.
+Below is a list of conditions for shooting until further notice.

 If you are showing any of the listed symptoms of Covid-19, **do not attend.**